Favourite

 |

-that we cannot generate enough nuclear power to even
+we cannot generate enough nuclear power to even handle

-handle its own waste - and when energy prices skyrocket,
+its own waste - and if energy prices skyrocket, this

 |